* * * * *

 Over a 20 year career Ben has filmed and directed episodes of the Netflix global hit ‘DOPE’ & worked as a director on multiple award-winning series including ‘Hospital’ (BBC 2), ‘Old People’s Home for 4 Year Olds’ (Ch4) and ‘24 hours in Police Custody’ (Ch4).
 He has also written & directed drama shorts, including ‘Vigilante’, the story of a shopkeeper during the 2011 London riots, which was shown & won awards at film festivals worldwide.

 Ben honed his filmmaking skills in-house at the BBC, having worked up from warehouse floor to trainee lighting cameraman at Procam, the global equipment provider.
-Whilst there he worked as a camera assistant on iconic British comedy ‘Peepshow’.
+He began his career in television working as a camera assistant on iconic British comedy ‘Peepshow’.
 Originally from Manchester, Ben lives in London.

 Contact